- Download our Moving to Nigeria Guide (PDF)

-The housing situation in Nigeria is a dire one, with demand dwarfing supply, and with only limited accommodation available that would satisfy Western expat standards.
-As a result, the cost of renting an “acceptable” bungalow, duplex, apartment or house in the country can be high and well beyond the price range warranted by the average professional’s salary.
+Finding a home away from home could either be incredibly easy if taken care of by an employing company or rather frustrating when going it alone.
+The housing situation in Nigeria is a dire one with demand dwarfing supply, and better quality accommodation is limited.
+As a result, the cost of renting an 'acceptable' bungalow, duplex, apartment or house in the country can be high and well beyond the price range of the average professional’s salary.

 Types of accommodation in Nigeria

 Accommodation for expats is usually concentrated in specific areas or suburbs of a city, within company compounds, apartment blocks or pre-established private housing complexes.

 Expat compounds and gated complexes in Nigeria usually include 24-hour security systems and guards, wireless internet, on-site amenities such as tennis courts and a pool, as well as domestic help.

 Expats lucky enough to secure accommodation in Lagos’s luxurious Victoria Island and Ikoyi areas and Abuja’s Maitama, Asokoro or Wuse districts will find that safety threats are kept at bay by adequate precautionary measures.
 While some may feel that life in these gated areas is isolated, many residents take solace in the camaraderie that a tight-knit, insular expat community can provide.